 2. Sickness and incapacity to work benefit

 Your mutual insurance company will pay you an indemnity in the event of illness or incapacity to work.
-Since 1 July 2019, you receive an indemnity from the first day of illness, as long as it lasts at least eight days.
-The eight-day period begins on the date the incapacity is reported, which will be indicated on the medical certificate.
+Since July 1, 2019, you are eligible for indemnity from the first day of illness, provided the illness lasts at least eight days.
+The eight-day period begins on the date the incapacity is reported, which will be specified on the medical certificate.

 3. Family benefits